 Advice basis Precautionary approach.
-Management plan EC proposal (EC, 2011), not formally adopted.
+Management plan EC proposal for a multiannual plan ( EC, 2011 ), not formally adopted.
+A new multiannual plan is being considered.

 Quality of the assessment

 Information about the exploitation rate of wild salmon in the Gulf of Finland mixed-stock fisheries is limited, and there is a general lack of knowledge about the level of stock mixing during migrations between the Gulf of Finland, the Main Basin, and the Gulf of Bothnia.